RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 If you are not copying games using Wii Backup Manager, Witgui, or Wii Backup Fusion, make a folder on the root of the USB drive or SD card named "wbfs" and put the games in there.
 {: .notice--info}

 To play games, we recommend using an external hard drive for your Wii.
-Flash drives should be usable too, but external hard drives are recommended as they are more reliable, and can store more games.
+Flash drives may work, but are not recommended due to them being extremely unreliable, and prone to failure due to constant read-write cycles.
+External hard drives are recommended as they are more reliable, and can store more games.
 {: .notice--info}

 Unlike USB Loader GX, WiiFlow can load games of an SD card.